 How we support diversity and inclusion in science

-The Undergraduate and Graduate Programs support individuals and institutions that aspire to improve their capacity for inclusion and that work to develop scientists from all backgrounds, especially those who belong to groups currently underrepresented in science.
+The Inclusive Learning Group programs support individuals and institutions that aspire to improve their capacity for inclusion and that work to develop scientists from all backgrounds, especially those who belong to groups currently underrepresented in science.
 Examples of our initiatives are below.

 |Inclusive Excellence||This initiative emphasizes the responsibility of colleges and universities to significantly and sustainably increase their capacity for inclusion of all students in science, especially those who come from groups currently underrepresented in science.
 The program provides institutional grants to support activities that will change the way schools and their faculty engage with their students.
 Read more >|

 The goal of Driving Change is to effect genuine and lasting culture change on research university campuses so that undergraduate students from all backgrounds, particularly those who belong to historically excluded groups, will excel in STEM and graduate from college well prepared to pursue advanced degrees and eventually assume leadership roles in STEM.
 Read more >

 |Gilliam Fellows||This initiative supports exceptional graduate students and their dissertation advisers.
 The program’s goal is to advance diversity and inclusion in the scientific community by developing scientists who will assume leadership roles in science, particularly as college and university faculty.
 An important component of the program is a year-long series of activities to improve the mentoring skills of the advisers.
 Read more >|